-The Institute's newest network "Expanding the Evidence Base for Career and Technical Education Network" (CTE Network) was launched in FY 2018.
-CTE comprises instruction in the academic, technical, and employability skills and knowledge required to enter into and succeed in specific occupations.
-The CTE Network fulfills the requirement in the Carl D. Perkins Career and Technical Education Act for a National Research Center [Section 114(d)(4)] to carry out scientifically based research and evaluation for the purpose of developing, improving, and identifying the most successful methods for addressing the education, employment, and training needs of CTE participants in CTE programs.
+In FY 2018, IES and the U.S. Department of Education's Office of Career Technical and Adult Education (OCTAE) co-sponsored a research network focusing on career and technical education (CTE) through the Research Network Focused on Critical Problems of Policy and Practice grant program.
+This research network, called the Expanding the Evidence Base for Career and Technical Education (CTE) Network, fulfilled the requirement in the Carl D. Perkins Career and Technical Education Act for a National Research Center [Section 114(d)(4)] to carry out scientifically based research and evaluation for the purpose of developing, improving, and identifying the most successful methods for addressing the education, employment, and training needs of CTE participants in CTE programs.

 The Causal Impact of Attending a Career-Technical High School on Student Achievement, High School Graduation, and College Enrollment.

 Principal Investigator: Shaun Dougherty, Vanderbilt University

 Assessing the Implementation, Impact & Variation of CTE Innovation: NYC as a Lab for Rigorous CTE Research.